 What new tax reforms for India means?

-The GST Council has also segregated a few of the items under the 0 percent tax slab, indicating that goods and services tax will not be charged on them.
-Daily use items such as milk, eggs, fresh vegetables, wheat, rice, meat, fish, sindoor (the traditional red color that married women put on their forehead), bindi, bangles, judicial papers, stamps, printed books, newspapers, and many others items fall under it.
+The GST Council has also segregated a few of the items under the 0 per cent tax slab, indicating that goods and services tax will not be charged on them.
+Daily use items such as milk, eggs, fresh vegetables, wheat, rice, meat, fish, sindoor (the traditional red colour that married women put on their forehead), bindi, bangles, judicial papers, stamps, printed books, newspapers, and many others items fall under it.

 And, hotels and lodges, healthcare and education indicating tariff below Rs 1,000 have also been set aside of the GST purview.

 Uneven but expensive and semi-precious stones will, on the other hand, attract goods and services tax rate of 0.25 per cent.